-The Learning Resources Center began a Peer Tutoring Program in 2014-15.
-Students will apply to be tutors and will receive training and ongoing support from the Learning Resources Coordinator.
-Peer tutors are Upper School students who have completed the course they wish to tutor with a final grade of 85 or higher and good overall academic standing.
-They will earn on-campus service hours for their time.
+The Peer Tutoring Program selects and trains Upper School students who have completed the course they wish to tutor with a final grade of 85 or higher and good overall academic standing.
+Peer tutors earn on-campus service hours for their time.
 Both the tutors and those they tutor strengthen their academic skills through this individualized support.
 Peer tutoring provides additional challenge to students who have excelled in a field of study by providing them the opportunity to teach and share their knowledge with peers.
 For more information about the Peer Tutoring program, contact Malia Carlos.

 Need More Help?